GeorgeKava/realtime-pdf-voice/README.md

         *   The backend embeds the `search_query` using Azure OpenAI and performs a vector search on the `amazon-earnings-q1-2025-index` in Azure AI Search.
         *   Search results are returned to the client.
         *   The client summarizes these results and sends a `response.create` event to the bot, with the summary in the `instructions`, telling the bot to use this to answer.
-6.  **Bot Response**: The bot synthesizes an answer based on the information received (either from its general knowledge or the content provided via `response.create` after a function call) and sends it back to the client for text display and audio playback.
+7.  **Bot Response**: The bot synthesizes an answer based on the information received (either from its general knowledge or the content provided via `response.create` after a function call) and sends it back to the client for text display and audio playback.

 ## Important Notes

 *   **Error Handling**: The application includes basic error handling, but this can be further improved for robustness.
 *   **Security**: The hardcoded API keys in `backend.py` are for demonstration purposes only. **Never use hardcoded keys in production.** Use environment variables, Azure Key Vault, or other secure configuration management practices.
+The `SESSION_CONFIGURATION` in `config.py` also contains sensitive details like bot instructions and tool definitions; consider how these are managed in a production environment.
 *   **Azure Costs**: Be mindful of the costs associated with the Azure services used, especially Azure OpenAI and Azure AI Search, during development and if deployed.
 *   **PDF Parsing**: The current PDF text extraction is basic (`PyPDF2`).
 For more complex PDFs or higher accuracy, consider more advanced parsing libraries or Azure Form Recognizer.
 *   **Chunking Strategy**: The text chunking in `backend.py` for the Amazon PDF is simple.
 More sophisticated, semantically-aware chunking strategies could improve search relevance.